 With the naked eye, the International Space Station is visible.
 The ISS's size (110m100m30m) allowed it to reflect a considerable amount of sunlight.
 As a result, we can see the space station with our own eyes.

 The best time to see a space station is at night.
 We must thank NASA for giving us information about the ISS sightings over our location.
 Click here to know the ISS Sighting time for a specific location.

 Decommissioning a Space Station

-The satellites and space stations are designed to work for a particular period of time.
-When the satellites performed their work, they are decommissioned either by controlled re-entry or by pushing them into a disposal orbit.
-Around 3000 dead satellites are orbiting the earth.
+Satellites and space stations work for a specific amount of time.
+When the satellites have completed their mission, they are either deactivated by controlled re-entry or by being pushed into a disposal orbit.
+Around 3000 dead satellites are orbiting the planet.

 - What is Microgravity?, February 15, 2012.
 NASA, Accessed June 2, 2021

 - Sandra Magnus Journal, October 2010.
 NASA, Accessed June 2, 2021

 - International Space Station Basics, NASA, Accessed June 2, 2021